phenixphp/phenix-docs/src/guide/getting_started.md

 # Getting started

-The best way to learn is by practicing, let's create a basic CRUD using the query builder:
+The best way to learn is by practicing.
+Let's create a basic CRUD using the query builder:

 ## Create project

-This guide assumes that you are using [Visual Studio](https://code.visualstudio.com/) Code as your text editor and Ubuntu as your operating system.
+This guide assumes that you are using [Visual Studio Code](https://code.visualstudio.com/) as your text editor and Ubuntu as your operating system.
 If you are a Windows user, it is recommended to use Ubuntu with WSL.

 ```
 composer create-project phenixphp/phenix phenix